marcencarnacion/Magic101_21/README.md

 Description of Assignment: Magic101 was a refresher project over Java that included an enemy, dragon, golem, goblin, and sorcerer class

-Commits: Initial Commit, Added an enum to the Golem class, Added validation and brain methods to each of the enemy classes, Added static counts to each enemy and brain methods for each enemy
+Commits: (11 Commits) Initial Commit, Added an enum to the Golem class, Added validation and brain methods to each of the enemy classes, Added static counts to each enemy and brain methods for each enemy

 Partners: No partners